Calculate

 T-Bills vs CDs

-CDs (Certificates of Deposit) from FDIC-insured banks are the closest competitor to T-Bills.
-The comparison is not straightforward โ€” state taxes change the math significantly.
+CDs are the closest competitor to T-Bills.
+The headline rate comparison looks close โ€” but state taxes change the math significantly, especially in high-tax states.

 Feature T-Bills CDs